brykneval/brykneval.github.io/beauty/cetaphil/4-cetaphil-bright-healthy-radiance-brightening-night-comfort-cream.md

 dispenser: Plastic Jar
 variants: CET-L-CBBNCC-004-50GM_50 gm_1650
 variant_type: size
+rating: 4.1
+rating_count: 3214
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Cetaphil Bright Healthy Radiance Brightening Night Comfort Cream, we found it to be a gentle yet effective option for those seeking to brighten and even out their skin tone overnight.
+Formulated with 2% niacinamide and natural sea daffodil extract, the cream works synergistically to reduce the appearance of dark spots and enhance skin radiance without compromising the skin barrier.
+The inclusion of glycerin and hyaluronic acid provides deep hydration, leaving the skin feeling plump and nourished by morning.
+Its lightweight, non-greasy texture absorbs quickly, making it suitable for layering with other nighttime treatments.
+Dermatologist-developed and fragrance-free, it's particularly beneficial for sensitive skin types.
+With consistent use, many users have reported noticeable improvements in skin brightness and texture.
+For optimal results, apply a generous layer to clean, dry skin before bedtime.
+Overall, this night cream offers a soothing and effective solution for those looking to achieve a more luminous complexion.
 ---
 {% include buy.html description="50 gm" title=page.title button_text="Rs 1,650 from Daraz" link="https://s.daraz.com.np/s.gbbD?cc" %}